DanAkarca/AdaptiveStochasticity/README.md

-# The Adaptive Stochasticity Hypothesis
+# The adaptive stochasticity hypothesis: modelling equifinality, multifinality, and adaptation to adversity

-This repository contains demo code to run the simulations outlined in Carozza*, Akarca* & Astle et al. 2023 (in Print in PNAS).
+This repository contains demo code to run the simulations outlined in Carozza*, Akarca* & Astle et al. 2023.
+The adaptive stochasticity hypothesis: modelling equifinality, multifinality, and adaptation to adversity.
+In Print in PNAS.

 For relevant data that works with this code, please go to https://osf.io/hsc87/